-The European Heritage Tribune (abbreviated as EHT) is a free periodical e-mail newsletter that offers an overview of all the news on Cultural Heritage from all over Europe.
+The European Heritage Tribune (abbreviated as EHT) is a free periodical e-mail newsletter that offers an overview of all the news on Cultural Heritage from the European Countries and institutions.
 We select our news specifically to cover pan-European developments, events or views.
 If we believe it is of interest from a professional point of view we also publish local news.

 The newsletter is supported by a website with a news archive and by channels on Twitter and Facebook.
 The EHT started in 2019 and is part of the legacy of the European Year of Cultural Heritage 2018 (EYCH2018) (https://www.eych2018.com/).
 We are based in Amsterdam, the Netherlands.